 – Serum Neutralisation Test (RSNT) certificate issuance date should be within 90 days prior to the date of travel.
 The result should indicate that the the readings are at a level equivalent to or greater than half of the international unit (0.5 IU/ml)

 All pets must be vaccinated against rabies and must be microchipped.
 You will then need to arrange rabies serology tests to obtain the necessary certification.

-You are strongly advised to check all health requirements and regulations with relevant government authorities and the relevant country well ahead of time.
+You are strongly advised to check all health requirements and regulations with relevant government authorities and the relevant country well ahead of time, up to six months.
 Contact your local vet, animal support organisation and pet relocator specialist in Qatar and refer to the relevant countries’ government website.